The practicalities of moving home

 If, however, you have some good quality furniture or electrical equipment that you no longer use, you might like to donate it to someone who could benefit from it.
 The following organisations may be able to help you to do this.

-The Byker Bridge Workshop restore wooden furniture.
-Residents of the Byker Bridge Housing Association can work in the workshop and the Places at the finished products are sold to the public or are used in the volunteers’ homes.
+Ouseburn Farm restore wooden furniture.
+Residents of Tyne Housing can work in the workshop and the Places at the finished products are sold to the public or are used in the volunteers’ homes.

 Donations of unwanted furniture and bric-a-brac are welcome and they can also arrange collection and house clearances.